FFmpeg School of Assembly Language

 As in, at what point would someone realise this thing can be sped up by using assembly?
 If one found a function that would be really performant in assembly how do you go about writing it?
 Would you take the output from a compiler that's been converted to assembly or would you start from scratch?
 Does it even matter?

-qingcharles | 1 comment | 8 hours ago
+qingcharles | 1 comment | 5 months ago

 For instance, I used to work on graphics renderers.
 You'd find the bit that was called the most (writing lines of pixels to the screen) and try to jiggle the order of the instructions to decrease the number of cycles used to move X bits from system RAM to graphics RAM.